Taschen: History

+The company began as Taschen Comics, publishing Benedikt's comic collection.

 In 1985, Taschen introduced the Basic Art series with an inaugural title on Salvador Dalí.
 Today's series comprises over 100 titles available in up to 30 languages, each about a separate artist, from classical to contemporary.
 Further series followed, alongside an expansion into new themes like architecture, design, film, and lifestyle.
 For example, the firm also publishes a "Basic Architecture" series in the same style as "Basic Art" that covers some of the most prominent architects in history.

-Focus on male artists
+Representation of artists

-In the spring of 2014, the firm's Basic Art Series was criticized in Swedish public media for its focus on male artists.
-The series then consisted of 95 books, only five of which were female artists.
-Malmö Konsthall in Sweden was the first institution to report the disparity highlighted by the artists Ditte Ejlerskov and EvaMarie Lindahl.
+In the spring of 2014, the firm’s Basic Art Series drew criticism in Swedish public media for the limited number of female artists represented.
+At the time, the series comprised 95 volumes, of which only five focused on women.
+Malmö Konsthall in Sweden first highlighted the disparity, following a project by the artists Ditte Ejlerskov and EvaMarie Lindahl.
+Commentators noted that the imbalance reflected a broader tendency within the established art historical canon, which had traditionally emphasized male artists.
+In subsequent years TASCHEN expanded the series to include additional women such as Frida Kahlo and Hilma af Klint, and has also published a range of titles dedicated to female artists, designers, and photographers across its wider catalogue.

 The Helmut Newton SUMO

 In 1999, Taschen expanded to the luxury market with the Helmut Newton SUMO.

 Signed and limited to 10,000 copies, the folio-sized publication quickly sold out.
 It later became the most expensive book published in the 20th century, with SUMO copy number 1 selling at auction for $304,000.

-This book paved the way for Taschen's GOAT – Greatest Of All Time, an homage to Muhammad Ali, which Der Spiegel called "the biggest, heaviest, most radiant thing ever printed in the history of civilization."
+This book paved the way for Taschen's GOAT – Greatest Of All Time, an homage to Muhammad Ali, which Der Spiegel called "the biggest, heaviest, most radiant thing ever printed in the history of civilization".

-Further Collector's Editions followed, including titles with Nobuyoshi Araki, Peter Beard, David Hockney, David LaChapelle, Sebastião Salgado, Annie Leibovitz and the Rolling Stones, often reaching ten times their original price within a few years.
+Further Collector's Editions followed, including titles with Nobuyoshi Araki, Peter Beard, David Hockney, Marvin E. Newman, David LaChapelle, Sebastião Salgado, Annie Leibovitz and The Rolling Stones, often reaching ten times their original price within a few years.